Updated: Aug 11

 Innovation: Companies in the top quartile on employee experience have 51% of their revenues from products and services introduced in the past 2 years, compared to 24% for companies in the bottom quartile.

-Customer experience: Customer satisfaction is twice as high for companies in the top quartile compared to companies in the bottom quartile.
+Customer experience: It turns out that CX and EX are closely related.
+Customer satisfaction is twice as high for companies in the top quartile compared to companies in the bottom quartile.

 Profitability: The top performers in terms of employee experience are 25% more profitable than the companies at the bottom of the list.